MicrosoftDocs/azure-docs/articles/dms/migration-using-azure-data-studio.md

 (6) **Self-hosted integration runtime**: Install a self-hosted integration runtime on a computer that can connect to the source SQL Server instance and to the location of the backup file.
 Database Migration Service provides the authentication keys and registers the self-hosted integration runtime.

-(7) **Backup files upload to Azure storage**: Database Migration Service uses a self-hosted integration runtime to upload valid backup files from the on-premises backup location to your Azure storage account.
+(7) **Backup files upload to your Azure storage account**: Database Migration Service uses a self-hosted integration runtime to upload valid backup files from the on-premises backup location to your Azure storage account.
 Data movement activities and pipelines are automatically created in the migration workflow to upload the backup files.

 (8) **Restore backups on target Azure SQL**: Database Migration Service restores backup files from your Azure storage account to the supported target Azure SQL instance.